Cup massage

 Cup massage is performed with medical cups, which have vacuum-sucking, thermochemical, and reflectory impact on the skin, hypoderm, muscles and nerves.

 Cup massage lasts 10 to 20 minutes and is accompanied with the feeling of warmth.
 It can be slightly uncomfortable to the patient.
 The skin in the massaged area becomes slightly hyperemic and congested.
 Cup massage should be immediately stopped if the patient complains about the pain and discomfort and asks to stop it.

-History of cup massage

-The history cup massage dates back thousands of years; thus, it was widely used in the times of ancient Roman empire.
-Galen, the well known Roman physician, applied cups onto patients’ skin after having done series of small cuts.
-Avicenna described the effectiveness of using cups for “curing bad blood”, which were popular in Arabic countries.
-Therapists of Ancient China used cups in combinations with acupuncture.
-In Russia, cup massage was often used to fight respiratory diseases and their consequences.